 conn.instanceFollowRedirects = false

-// Set the Host header field of the HTTP request
+// Set the Host field in the HTTP request header.

 conn.setRequestProperty("Host", url.host)